 Cru's summer opportunities range from beach resort towns to the inner city to wilderness adventures and from right around the corner to the far reaches of the world.
-In Summer 2018, You could find our staff and students on mission in the Smoky Mountains, Lake Tahoe, Alaska, California, South Asia, Australia, and our international partner city, Prague, Czech Republic.
+Over the last few summers, you could find our staff and students on mission in the Smoky Mountains, Lake Tahoe, Alaska, California, South Asia, Australia, and our international partner city, Prague, Czech Republic.
 And that's just a few of the opportunities!

 Many of the Cru Summer missions here in the US are centered around work* and ministry in community.
 As the largest missionary organization in the world, Cru knows how to prepare you, and send you to be effective.
 Cru’s full-time staff missionaries don’t just lead the trip, but also focus on pouring into you as you pour into others – guiding you, training and encouraging you – in the midst of a new and incredible community of your peers from college across the country.

 Cru is committed to reaching the nations for Christ.
 Every year, students travel within the U.S. and overseas to spread the Gospel and make disciples.
 Clemson Cru has been involved in partnerships that helped establish college ministries in Slovakia, Argentina, and the Dominican Republic.
 Each of those partnerships has transitioned to being led by nationals.

 Prague, Czech Republic

 Clemson Cru has committed to Pray, Give, and Go to see this great city reached with the Gospel of Christ.
 Cru engages in strategic partnerships to reach the world for Christ.
 Because of our commitment to make disciples of all nations, we have committed to Pray, Give, and Go to reach the city of Prague in the Czech Republic.